-NEW DELHI: In another case of increasing friction between the state and the central government, just one week before scheduled launch of Delhi government’s ambitious scheme to start door step delivery of ration scheme, the central government has asked the state government to halt its plans.
+NEW DELHI: In another case of increasing friction between the state and the central government, just one week before the scheduled launch of the Delhi government’s ambitious scheme to start doorstep delivery of the ration scheme, the central government has asked the state government to halt its plans.
 In a letter to the state government, the central government had asked the Delhi Government to withdraw the Mukhya Mantri Ghar Ghar Ration Yojana or Doorstep Delivery of Ration Scheme, which was scheduled to be launched on the 25th March.

-AAP spokesperson Saurabh Bharadwaj said that the central government should not to interfere in such matters of the Delhi government as this is against the mandate of the people of Delhi and goes against the grain of public good.
+AAP spokesperson Saurabh Bharadwaj said that the central government should not interfere in such matters of the Delhi government as this is against the mandate of the people of Delhi and goes against the grain of public good.
 He said that stopping such a scheme just 4-5 days before its launch is highly unfortunate and saddening.
 Bhardwaj said that the Central Government must immediately withdraw this direction and allow the Delhi government to launch the scheme.
 He said that the Delhi government has not taken a single penny for this scheme from the Centre and if such a scheme prevented rampant corruption, the Centre shouldn’t take umbrage.

-Bhardwaj said, “The doorstep delivery of ration is the flagship programme of the Aam Aadmi Party government and every state government provides ration to the poor.
+Bhardwaj said, “The doorstep delivery of ration is the flagship program of the Aam Aadmi Party government and every state government provides ration to the poor.
 Each month, the state government distributes ration to families based on their size.
 We’re well aware of the several drawbacks in the ration distribution system across India.
 Generally, the ration shops should be opened every day but that never happens.
 They open on just two-three days and there are long queues outside the ration shops.
 The poor get their ration, which is their right, after going through a lot of trouble.”

 He said, “Despite the increase in the commission of the ration dealers, there were several complaints from the poor that in Delhi the ration shops do not open regularly, which leads to the poor suffering a lot.
 To get just five kilograms of ration a poor person needs to stand in the queue from the morning, leaving his work.
 Taking cognizance of the situation, for the last 3-4 years, the Delhi government developed the scheme of home delivery of ration.
-Under this scheme, ration is packed by the Delhi government and delivered to the people.”
+Under this scheme, the ration is packed by the Delhi government and delivered to the people.”

 He said, “This will ensure that every poor person gets ration at their doorstep.
 The scheme is now fully ready and the Chief Minister was supposed to launch it on 25th March at Seemapuri’s JJ cluster.
 The central government and the food and civil supply Ministry of the central government were fully aware of this scheme.
 It is the best scheme for the poor because they’re able to receive ration without any hurdle.
 This scheme would have prevented rampant corruption.”

-Delhi BJP General Secretary Harsh Malhotra claimed that Centre has not stopped the Delhi Government to launch Door Stop Ration Delivery to the citizens and AAP Spokesperson Saurabh Bhardwaj has tried to mislead the people on the issue.
-“The letter of Centre Government to which has been referred to by AAP Spokesperson Saurabh Bhardwaj while dramatically saying that Centre has stopped us from launching Door Stop Ration Scheme no where says that Delhi Government cannot launch any such scheme.
+Delhi BJP General Secretary Harsh Malhotra claimed that the Centre has not stopped the Delhi Government to launch Door Stop Ration Delivery to the citizens and AAP Spokesperson Saurabh Bhardwaj has tried to mislead the people on the issue.
+“The letter of Centre Government to which has been referred to by AAP Spokesperson Saurabh Bhardwaj while dramatically saying that Centre has stopped us from launching Door Stop Ration Scheme nowhere says that Delhi Government cannot launch any such scheme.

-Centre has only clarified that it issues to states including Delhi food grains & cereals for distribution to poor under the National Food Security Act.
+The Centre has only clarified that it issues to states including Delhi food grains & cereals for distribution to the poor under the National Food Security Act.
 Under the NFSA the food grains issued to states can not be used for any state Government’s local populist scheme like in this case Mukhya Mantri Ghar Ghar Ration Yojna,” Malhotra said.